1948 NCAA men's ice hockey tournament

-The 1948 NCAA Men's Ice Hockey Tournament was the culmination of the 1947–48 NCAA men's ice hockey season, the 1st such tournament in NCAA history.
+The 1948 NCAA Men's Ice Hockey Tournament was the culmination of the 1947–48 NCAA men's ice hockey season, the first such tournament in NCAA history.
 It was held between March 18 and 20, 1948, and concluded with Michigan defeating Dartmouth 8-4.
 All games were played at the Broadmoor Ice Palace in Colorado Springs, Colorado.

 This inaugural tournament possesses two distinctions beyond being the first of its kind: it was the championship with the fewest games played (3) with all succeeding tournaments having a minimum of 4 games.
-Additionally, the overtime rules used were not sudden-death, allowing Michigan to score multiple times in the first overtime game in tournament history (the next overtime game would not happen until 1954).
+Additionally, the overtime rules used were not sudden-death and 10 minutes in length, allowing Michigan to score multiple times in the first overtime game in tournament history (the next overtime game would not happen until 1954).

 Qualifying teams

 Four teams qualified for the tournament, two each from the eastern and western regions.
 The teams were selected by a committee based upon both their overall record and the strength of their opponents.